maickrau/ribotin/README.md

 bin/ribotin-verkko -x human -i /path/to/verkko/assembly -o output_folder_prefix -c node_cluster1.txt -c node_cluster2.txt -c node_cluster3.txt
 ```

-This extracts HiFi reads uniquely assigned to each node cluster, and for each cluster builds a graph and a consensus and finds variants supported by at least 3 reads.
+This extracts HiFi reads uniquely assigned to each node cluster, and for each cluster builds a graph and a consensus and finds variants supported by at least 3 reads and build morph consensuses.
 Results are written per cluster to `output_folder_prefix[x]` where `[x]` is the cluster number.

 ##### Nonhumans